 <svg class="w-12 h-12" viewBox="0 0 24 24">...</svg>

-Crucial Step: For Tailwind sizing classes to work correctly, your SVG must have a viewBox attribute (e.g., viewBox="0 0 24 24").
-The viewBox defines the internal coordinate system of the icon.
-Without it, the icon will clip or stretch weirdly when you apply Tailwind height and width utilities.
+Crucial Step: For Tailwind sizing classes to work correctly without distorting the image, your SVG must have a valid viewBox attribute (e.g., viewBox="0 0 24 24").
+The viewBox defines the internal geometric coordinate system of the icon.
+Without it, the icon will clip, stretch, or completely disappear when you apply Tailwind height and width utilities.

 3. Interactive Hover States

-Because SVGs are just DOM elements, Tailwind's pseudo-class modifiers work perfectly on them.
+Because inline SVGs are standard DOM elements, Tailwind's pseudo-class modifiers (hover:, focus:, active:) work perfectly on them.
 You can create engaging micro-interactions without writing a single line of custom CSS.

 Basic Hover